Getting the most from your money

 These computers have been designed to allow you to play the top title games at 60+ FPS @ 1080P Resolution without breaking the bank.
 The combinations which are available are constantly taking value for money into consideration.
 To achieve the best gameplay results we would recommend not choosing the latest generation of hardware.
-This is because the lower end current generation hardware never offer the best performance at each price point in comparison to one of the higher end components from a previous generation.
+This is because the lower-end current-generation hardware never offers the best performance at each price point in comparison to one of the higher-end components from a previous generation.

-The processor of a computer is a bit like the engine in a car or the brain in a human body.
+The processor of a computer is a bit like the engine in a car or the brain in the human body.
 It's essential.
 Without it, the computer wouldn't work, and the better it is, the better the PC is overall.
 There is a steep curve when it comes to pricing, so deciding on which processor to buy can be difficult.
 Thankfully, this is made more straightforward by the processor's (performance) benchmark score.
 Benchmark scores are essentially a simplified method of finding out how good a processor is.
-The higher the score, the better the computer will perform in tasks which are very CPU intensive.
+The higher the score, the better the computer will perform in tasks that are very CPU intensive.
 There is a lot more to be taken into consideration than just the benchmark score of the processor.
 However, this is a good indication of how the overall PC will perform.

 The motherboards we select for our gaming machines offer the best price for performance across the range.
 We do not believe in putting lavish motherboards into our lower end builds.
 This is because the performance benefits of these motherboards over standard motherboards for gaming is fairly small.
 However in comparison, if you take that extra money that you would have spent on the lavish motherboard and allocate it elsewhere like upgrading the processor, graphics card or SSD you will see a much greater improvement in gaming performance.

 With all that being if for some other reason you would like or need one of the top end motherboards in your system please make sure you contact us and we will be happy to fulfil your request simply adding on any additional costs to the final retail price.